lemoniris/i-will-reapply-to-tri-i--this-fall-2024--and-other-programs--im-just-learning-more-adv-python-now/README.md

 NYU Biomedical Sciences -- i have to start emailing them for zoom meetings in august -- send out emails to PIs todayyy -- https://med.nyu.edu/research/vilcek-institute-graduate-biomedical-sciences/phd-program/phd-program-admissions they opened up their app, i emailed some PIs today, Virtual Open House: October 2, 2024, at 12:00PM EST

-Tri-I -- no one responds to any emails at this school ("never ascribe to malice that which is adequately explained by incompetence"), so unprofessional, whats the point in asking for zoom meetings, ill just apply whatever  -- send out emails to PIs todayyy -- okay so one person responded and they suggested i apply to the IMP PhD Program https://gradschool.weill.cornell.edu/programs/immunology-microbial-pathogenesis i guess i will do that
+Tri-I -- no one responds to any emails at this school ("never ascribe to malice that which is adequately explained by incompetence"), so unprofessional, whats the point in asking for zoom meetings, ill just apply whatever  -- send out emails to PIs todayyy -- okay so one person responded and they suggested i apply to the IMP PhD Program https://gradschool.weill.cornell.edu/programs/immunology-microbial-pathogenesis i guess i will do that -- the app opened, i looked at it quickly, it now asks "Which areas of research are you most interested in?
+Please list up to three areas of research:" so i have to figure that out based on the labs im interested in ... __peptide therapy & glp-1s__ thooo lol im gonna add that no one can stop me lol

 UCSD Bioinformatics and Systems Biology PhD https://bioinformatics.ucsd.edu/admissions/grad/admissions -- maybeee